Links

 Selecting the Edit button will allow for additional filtering and pricing display options for your cloud data.

 The Cost Metric dropdown allows you to adjust the displayed cost data based on different calculations.
-Cost Metric values are based on and calculated following standard FinOps dimensions and metrics, as seen in detail here.
-The four available metrics supported by the Cloud Costs Explorer are:
+Cost Metric values are based on and calculated following standard FinOps dimensions and metrics, but may be calculated differently depending on your CSP.
+Learn more about how these metrics are calculated by each CSP in the Cloud Cost Metrics doc.
+The five available metrics supported by the Cloud Cost Explorer are:

 Amortized Net Cost